 Men of the Lights

-In an age of busyness and hurry it is easy to be romantic about lives lived in isolated but beautiful surroundings.
-There were no doubt many good days but there was danger in the beauty and an unending routine to the work.
-Can you imagine how you would cope with the loneliness?
-Or with the close and inescapable company of maybe only one or two other men for weeks on end?
-It is easy to understand why ex-lighthouse keepers say that it took a ‘special sort’ of character to do the work!
+In today’s busy, always-on age it’s easy to romanticise an isolated coastal life surrounded by stunning scenery.
+There were no doubt many good days but there was also plenty of danger among nature’s beauty, not to mention the unending routine of daily work.
+Confined to a lighthouse station with the close and inescapable company of maybe only one or two other men for weeks on end, it’s little wonder that ex-lighthouse keepers say it took a ‘special sort’ of character to take on the role!

 Lighthouses ran like clockwork with meticulous timing and attention to detail.
 There were usually three keepers and the clock was divided into six four-hour watches.
 The duty lighthouse keeper’s main job was obviously to ‘keep a good light’ as the rules and regulations put it.
-In the days of paraffin-vapour lamps that meant tending the light in the lantern of the lighthouse, and regularly winding the rotation mechanism that controlled the light flash.
-Electrification of the lights and the rotation mechanism made life much easier.
+In the days of paraffin-vapour lamps that meant tending the light in the lantern of the lighthouse, and regularly winding the rotation mechanism that controlled the light’s flash.
+When electrification came along for the lights and the rotation mechanism, life was made much easier.
 The keepers could then spend the night in the messroom or kitchen watching an indicator to check the light was working.

-The keepers would always be watchful for fog, a major hazard for shipping.
-If fog rolled in watches were doubled with one keeper operating the fog signal and the other tending the light.
+A major hazard for shipping, the keepers would always be watchful for fog.
+If fog rolled in, watches were doubled with one keeper operating the fog signal and the other tending the light.
 When the fog was bad enough, the keeper sounded the fog signal, by detonating an explosive or sounding a siren.

 The lighthouses were always kept impeccably spick and span.
 In true maritime tradition, everything had to be ‘shipshape’.
 So, as well as their watch duties, lighthouse keepers also spent a lot of time on ‘housework’ doing tasks like cleaning the lighting apparatus, polishing the optic and lantern glass, checking and servicing the engines, painting, keeping boat-landings and steps free of seaweed, not to mention keeping the accommodation clean.